Kestros (weapon): History

 The Romans were in very great danger, for they could not fight in close order against those who were struggling up the hill, and if they left their ranks and ran forward they were exposed to the javelins and arrows.
 They suffered mainly from the cestrosphendons, a novel kind of weapon invented during the war.
 It consisted of a pointed iron head two palms long, fastened to a shaft made of pinewood, nine inches long and as thick as a man's finger.
 Round the shaft three feathers were fastened as in the case of arrows, and the sling was held by two thongs, one shorter than the other.
 When the missile was poised in the centre of the sling, the slinger whirled it round with great force and it flew out like a leaden bullet.
 Many of the soldiers were wounded by these and by missiles of all kinds, and they were becoming so exhausted that they were hardly capable of holding their weapons.

-The exact construction of the kestrosphendone remains somewhat mysterious.
-However, experimental reconstructions based on the available information have resulted in quite spectacular results.
-Nonetheless, the kestrosphendone did not stand the test of time and seems to have been abandoned quite quickly.
-The fundamental purpose of this weapon seems to have been to develop a sling shot with the penetrative power of a point.
+The exact construction of the kestrosphendone remains somewhat mysterious; however, experimental reconstructions based on the available information have produced quite spectacular results.
+Nonetheless, the kestrosphendone did not stand the test of time and appears to have been abandoned quite quickly.
+The fundamental purpose of this weapon seems to have been to develop a slingshot with the penetrative power of a point.
 If so, then a lighter version of this weapon, the plumbata, persisted into late antiquity.
 In this weapon, the wooden shaft gave nearly the same mechanical advantage as a sling.
 In effect, each sling bolt came with a one-time sling.

 Another way of obtaining a one time sling was to fix a string to a slingstone made of lead.
 There is evidence for this variation at the Battle of Fucine Lake in 89 BC.

 It has been suggested that the decline was due to the very tight control needed in the manufacture fin shape for the weapon to work well.
 If for any reason this was lost the weapon would have become ineffective.